SeanMcP/seanmcp.com/src/adventure-games/spellcasting-chaos-table.md

 Chaos Table, magic is not neat and tidy but wild and dangerous.

-To mimic the "deprived or in danger" situation, you could add a -1 penalty to the roll or swap one of the d6s for a d4.
+To mimic the "deprived or in danger" situation, you could add a -1 penalty to the roll or swap one of the d6s for d4s.